davemollen/bubble-shooter-game/README.md

 - React Hooks & Context
 - TypeScript

-## Server
+## API
-The repository for the server can be found [here](https://github.com/davemollen/bubble-shooter-server)
+The repository for the API can be found [here](https://github.com/davemollen/bubble-shooter-server).

 ## Goal
 The goal for this project was to get more practice with algorithms, React Hooks & Context and TypeScript.